 Few have experienced first-hand the sheer magnitude and awe-inspiring beauty of the Great White Continent.
 Follow in the footsteps of Scott, Shackleton and Amundsen to this pristine world of drifting ice floes, monumental glaciers and enchanting wildlife.

 A mythical land of perpetual snow and ice, Antarctica appears to have been made for the intrepid traveller.
-The best way to experience this isolated corner of the world is aboard a luxury, purpose-built expedition ship.
+The best way to experience this isolated corner of the world is aboard a luxury, purpose-built expedition cruise ship.
 Most cruises set sail from the southern tip of Argentina, journeying straight across the notorious Drake Passage to reach the Antarctica Peninsula.